akwirick/akwirick/README.md

 #### ⚡ Things you might like to know about me
 - Have an education background as a research psychologist focusing on cognition and psychometrics
-- Focus a lot of my attention on being a good dad and husband
+- Focus a lot of my attention on being a good father and husband
 - Grew up in small towns in coastal Oregon and rural California
-- Worked as a research data scientist from 2009-2013 and then moved into data engineering because the engineering was more interesting than the research.
+- Worked as a research data scientist from 2009-2013 and then moved into data engineering because engineering was more interesting than research.
 - Didn't learn to code until I was 23.
 My first language was R and I learned it to develop better statistical models for my research.
 - Care very deeply about ethical issues surrounding technology especially things like privacy, equity and social good